New Jersey’s Life Sciences: By the Numbers

 - Ready access to capital markets

-New Jersey’s life sciences community — comprised of biopharmaceutical, biotechnology, medical technology, medical device and diagnostics companies — has contributed greatly to New Jersey’s economy and to advancing human health.
+New Jersey’s life sciences community — composed of biopharmaceutical, biotechnology, medical technology, medical device and diagnostics companies — has contributed greatly to New Jersey’s economy and to advancing human health.

 NEW JERSEY ECONOMIC IMPACT

-#3 New Jersey/New York’s rank on Genetic Engineering & Biotechnology News’ (GEN) 2017 top 10 U.S. biopharma clusters list.
+#3 New Jersey/New York’s rank on Genetic Engineering & Biotechnology News (GEN) 2018 top 10 U.S. biopharma clusters list.
 Philadelphia is ranked #6.
 1

 12 of world’s top 20 medical technology companies maintain a presence in New Jersey.
 4

-78,447 estimated total New Jersey jobs that are directly supported by the biopharmaceutical and medical device sectors.
-5, 6
+88,900 New Jersey jobs are directly supported by the biopharmaceutical and medical technology sectors.
+2, 5

-425,867 estimated total New Jersey jobs are supported, directly and indirectly, by the biopharmaceutical and medical device sectors.
-5, 6
+443,000 New Jersey jobs are supported, directly and indirectly, by the biopharmaceutical and medical technology sectors.
+2, 5

-10.47 percent of total New Jersey jobs are estimated to relate, directly or indirectly, to the biopharmaceutical and medical device sectors.
+10.3 percent of all jobs in New Jersey relate, directly or indirectly, to the biopharmaceutical and medical device sectors.
 5, 6

-333,836 estimated number of New Jersey households economically associated with the biopharmaceutical or medical device sectors.
+333,800 New Jersey households are economically associated with the biopharmaceutical or medical technology sectors.
 5, 6, 7

-908,034 estimated number of New Jerseyans — 1 in 10.13 — who are economically associated with the biopharmaceutical or medical device sectors.
+908,000 New Jersey residents — 1 in 10 — are economically associated with the biopharmaceutical or medical technology sectors.
 5, 6, 7

-378,726 total New Jersey jobs associated with the biopharmaceutical sector in 2014 (i.e., direct jobs plus sector-related indirect- and induced-effects jobs, including vendor and supplier jobs).
+376,500 New Jersey jobs were associated with the biopharmaceutical sector in 2015 (i.e., direct jobs plus sector-related indirect- and induced-effects jobs, including vendor and supplier jobs).
 5

-$7.3 billion in personal taxes paid by New Jersey workers whose jobs were supported directly by the biopharmaceutical sector in 2014 — $6.5 billion in federal and $799.9 million in state taxes.
-8
+$7.7 billion in personal taxes paid by New Jersey workers whose jobs were supported directly by the biopharmaceutical sector in 2015 ($6.9 billion in federal taxes, $847 million in state taxes).
+5

 $5.3 billion reporting HINJ member companies’ spending by their New Jersey facilities for research and development (R&D) in 2014.
 10